rwsmith2/software_hut/README.md

 ### How to run tests
 You can run all of the unit tests with the command:
-  'bundle exec rspec spec/models/"test file name".rb'
+  `bundle exec rspec spec/models/"test file name".rb`

 You can run all of the end-to-end tests with the command:
-  'bundle exec rspec spec/features/"test file name".rb'
+  `bundle exec rspec spec/features/"test file name".rb`

 ### Help Contacts
 Ryan Smith <RWSmith2@sheffield.ac.uk>